 It’s also important to be realistic when using an air purifier.
 Many companies will claim their products to have an efficiency of 99 percent.
-However, air purifiers are tested in controlled rooms, so effectiveness can vary.
+However, air purifiers are tested in controlled rooms, so the effectiveness can vary.

 How Do Air Purifiers Work?

-However, as we mentioned above, there are various types of air purifiers and they all work differently.
+However, as we mentioned above, there are various types of air purifiers, and they all work differently.
 Let’s take a closer look:

 One of the most effective and popular air purifiers is the filtered type.
 These are fitted with one or more filters that capture and remove pollutants as they pass through.
-How effective this type is depends on the filter and its quality.
+How effective this depends on the filter and its quality.

-Filtered air purifiers are usually also fitted with a pre-filter and an activated carbon filter.
+Filtered air purifiers are usually fitted with a pre-filter and an activated carbon filter.
 The pre-filter is designed to capture larger particles such as pet hair and large dust particles.

 The activated carbon filter is also an essential part of an effective air purifier.
 You see, the HEPA filter won’t capture everything.
-Things like gases, odors and VOCs will generally slip past the grip of the HEPA fibers.
+Things like gases, odors, and VOCs will generally slip past the grip of the HEPA fibers.

-Ionizers are the next most popular air purifiers on the market.
+Air ionizers are the next most popular air purifiers on the market.
 Unlike the filtered version, these do not draw air in to pass it through a filter.